llvm/llvm-project/flang/docs/Intrinsics.md

 | `DST`    | Destination path                  |
 | `STATUS` | Status code (for subroutine form) |

-The status code return by both the subroutine and function form correspond to the value of `errno` if the invocation of `rename(2)` was not successful.
+The status code returned by both the subroutine and function form corresponds to the value of `errno` if the invocation of `rename(2)` was not successful.

 #### Example